Stifel, Nicolaus & Company, Incorporated

 Stifel, Nicolaus & Company, Incorporated calls St. Louis, Missouri home, but it also has offices in New York, Baltimore, Chicago, San Francisco and London.
 The firm is one of the largest in America, in both the size of its advisory team and AUM.

-The fee-based firm has continued to grow due its purchases of existing firms, including Barclays Wealth and Investment Management.
+The fee-based firm has continued to grow due to its purchases of existing firms, including Barclays Wealth and Investment Management.
 Stifel currently manages client accounts for a vast majority of non-high-net-worth and high-net-worth individuals.

 Stifel, Nicolaus & Company Background